 We are writing on behalf of our millions of members and supporters to voice our strong support for the Roadless Area Conservation Act, which was recently introduced by Representatives Ruben Gallego and Diana DeGette and Senator Maria Cantwell.
-This legislation would codify the U.S. Forest Service's 2001 Roadless Rule, which since 2001 has played a critical role in protecting 58.8 million acres of National Forest land in 39 states from logging, road building, and other destructive development.
+This legislation would codify the U.S. Forest Service's Roadless Rule, which since 2001 has played a critical role in protecting 58.8 million acres of National Forest land in 39 states from logging and road building.